run-ai/docs/docs/Researcher/best-practices/From-Bare-Metal-to-using-Docker-Images.md

+# Best Practice: From Bare Metal to Docker Images

 ## Introduction

 Some researchers do data-science on _bare metal_.
 The term bare-metal relates to connecting to a server and working directly on its operating system and disks.